GoncharukOrg/react-input/packages/mask/README.md

 ## What's new?

+Usage via CDN is available (see «[Usage with CDN](https://github.com/GoncharukOrg/react-input/tree/main/packages/mask#usage-with-cdn)»).

-Starting with `@react-input/mask@2.0.0`, we removed the `input-mask` event and the `onMask` method, focusing only on using native React events and methods such as `onChange`, since the `input-mask` event cannot be explicitly coordinated with React events and methods, making such usage and event firing order non-obvious.
+The `input-mask` event and `onMask` method are no longer available in newer versions, focusing work on only using React's own events and methods such as `onChange`, since the `input-mask` event and `onMask` method cannot be explicitly coordinated with React's events and methods, making such usage and event firing order non-obvious.

 To use the useful data from the `detail` property of the `input-mask` (`onMask`) event object, you can also use the utilities described in the «[Utils](https://github.com/GoncharukOrg/react-input/tree/main/packages/mask#utils)» section.